kmazurek13/sample-project-to-do-list/README.md

 A simple to-do list application for demonstrating Vue 3 + TypeScript.

-This is step 5.
+This is step 6.

-In this step, we'll refactor our application to use Pinia, a simple state management library for Vue 3.
+In this step, we'll use everything we've learned to pull together a fully functional to-do list application.

-## Step 5: Adding State Management with Pinia
+## Step 6: Adding and Editing Tasks

-You'll now notice when you check tasks off and navigate between pages, the state of the tasks is persistent.
+In this step, we'll add the ability to add and edit tasks.

-This is because we've introduced state management.
-See how the code for `src/stores/todo.ts` and `src/components/TaskList.vue` have changed.
+I've added a new component, `AddModifyTaskDialog.vue`, which will be used to add and edit tasks.

-By offloading reactive elements to the store, we can now access the state of the tasks from anywhere in our application regardless of the state of individual components.
+This component is invoked by the `ToDoView.vue` component which now a data table and add/edit/delete buttons.

 ## Next Steps

-Ok.
-We've added state management to our application.
-Now we can worry about manipulating our to-do list.
+Now we have a fully functional to-do list application.

-In step/6 we'll bring everything together and add the ability to add, edit, and delete tasks.
+Hopefully you learned a few things about Vue 3 and TypeScript along the way.

-Checkout step/6.
+Now go apply what you've learned.